nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Team Lead specifies the name of the team
+1. Team Lead specifies the personName of the team
 2. EZLead create a new team object with the specified team

 **Extensions**

 * 1a.
-Team with the same name already exists.
+Team with the same personName already exists.

     * 1a1.
-EZLead throws an error signifying duplicate name.
+EZLead throws an error signifying duplicate personName.

       Use case resumes from step 1.